osgi/design/rfps/rfp-0191-Future-role-in-distributed-systems.md

 		- RSA talks to CaaS to get instance information?
 		- RSA talks to CaaS to get endpoint information?
 	- *Impl or RFP:* Load Balancing Topology Manager
-		- *NOTE:* Compare with what Microprofile/Springboot are doing (Eureka?)
+		- *NOTE:* Compare with what others are doing: Eureka, Envoy, ...
 		- The distribution provider only distributes
 		- Load balancing decisions should be made by the topology manager: controls the service hook.
-		- Specify at least a name other than `promiscuous`
+		- Specify at least a name other than `promiscuous` for the topology manager
-		- Every subset of remote endpoints may have different loadbalancing needs.
+		- Every subset of remote endpoints may have different loadbalancing needs
+		- ...
 	- [RFC-240: Compute Management Service](https://github.com/osgi/design/blob/master/rfcs/rfc0240/rfc-0240-Compute-Management-Service.pdf)
-		- Prototype is about top-down calls to CaaS to create/destroy containers etc.
+		- Prototype is about top-down calls from OSGi to CaaS to create/destroy containers etc.
+			- I.e. OSGi is part of the control plane
-		- Extend with bottom-up API to call CaaS to pull/push performance/discovery data.
+		- Extend with bottom-up API for OSGi to CaaS to pull/push performance/discovery data.
+			- I.e. OSGi is part of the distributed application
-- Adapt to "brute force" approach (without RSA)
+- Adapt to "brute force" approach (without RSA?)
 	- Explore if/how this reduces the value of the service layer
 		- E.g. service dynamics do not matter: containers are static, remote endpoints too.
 		- E.g. but service dynamics still free you from doing the start/stop order of modules manually
 		- E.g. but service layer is still a good abstraction to hook modules together
 - Adapt to https://opentracing.io/
+- Integrate with modern distributed ecosystem
+	- *Impl:* Not clear if there is anything to specify
+		- These are moving targets rather than long-lived standards, we may specify SPIs to plug them into RSA...
+	- RSA discovery for Consul, Eureka, ..
+K8S API server?
+		- **Question** Is it worth doing this or just give up since sidecar loadbalancing (e.g. Envoy) seems to take over?
+			- Sidecar load balancing does not propagate cluster topology changes back to app - no distributed lifecycle.
+	- RSA distribution providers for gRPC, thrift, etc.
+	- RSA/PuthStreams distribution providers for AMQP, MQTT, etc.
+	- RSA topology manager with...?
+K8S API server?

-## Generic: OSGi distribution
+## Application distribution
 - **Conjecture**: The world demands agile horizontal scalability more than vertical scalability (in-process efficiency)
 	- Some: expand at unlimited scale (not everyone is google)
 	- Most: keep it small, but expand and shrink rapidly